Patrycioss/Patrycioss/README.md

 My name is Patrick and I'm an aspiring game programmer excited for programming games.
 I have always had interest in games and the past few years I have garnered more and more interest in the technical stuff behind them.
 Right now I'm studying at University of Applied Sciences Saxion to expand this interest into knowledge.

+I'm currently following an internship at [Talespin](https://www.talespin.com/) as a Unity engineer.

 Feel free to contact me via:

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/schildpaddensoep/)